 Facebook has already spawned literally hundreds of “Norway not Winehouse” pages, some even congratulating the news feeds and major news networks for giving the Norwegian killings more coverage.
 WELL DUH.
 You can’t create a fantasy set of negative criteria and expectations, and then celebrate when those expectations aren’t met.
 When you expect someone to be a cunt without any reason or grounding, and they turn out to not be a cunt, that isn’t a win for them, it’s a massive judgmental loss for you.

 Another case in point… I don’t have my head buried in the sand or live in a media-free bunker but I’ve only ever heard maybe 2 and a half plays of anything recorded by Justin Beiber.
 Yet I’m surrounded both online and offline by calls to put an end to him, jokes that use him as the punchline and fatwa-level cries to execute this teenage boy I probably couldn’t even pick out of a lineup.

 The worst part is I don’t get this from Beiber’s target audience.
 I don’t have starry eyed teenagers coming up to me telling me how great he is, or how sick they are of being expected to think he’s great, because quite frankly, I don’t talk to these people.
 By and large it’s the alternative scene, the metalheads, goths, grungers, rockers and pirate-viking-celts who shout his name from the rooftops, despite no-one ever asking or expecting them to fawn at his teenage feet.

-Let's focus on reacting to what's actually happening, rather than what we expect to happen, rejecting things that are genuinely forced upon us rather than just lying nearby.
-We might actually get something done, deny the mundane its free publicity, and y'know... grow as people?
+Let’s focus on reacting to what’s actually happening, rather than what we expect to happen, rejecting the things that are genuinely forced upon us rather than the things that are just lying nearby.
+We might actually get something done, deny mundane culture some free publicity, and y’know… grow as people?